Albanian nationality law

-Albanian nationality law is based on a mixture of the principles of Jus sanguinis and Jus soli.
-In other words, both place of birth and Albanian parentage are relevant for determining whether a person is an Albanian citizen.
-It is regulated by the "Law on Albanian Citizenship".
+Albanian nationality law defines how citizenship in Albania is obtained and lost.
+It is based on a mixture of the principles of jus sanguinis and jus soli; both place of birth and Albanian parentage are relevant for determining whether a person is an Albanian citizen.

-In some circumstances citizenship is granted to children born in Albania to non-Albanian parents.
+In some circumstances, citizenship is granted to children born in Albania to non-Albanian parents.
 This is not the case where parents are temporary or short-term visitors.
-As suggested by the UN and Council of Europe, all efforts are made in order to avoid statelessness.
+Following recommendations from the United Nations and Council of Europe, all efforts are made in order to avoid statelessness.

+Citizenship in Albania is regulated by law no. 113/2020, as amended, "On citizenship".

 Birth in Albania

 A person born in Albania to non-Albanian parents is an Albanian citizen if that person: